 - To help our volunteers direct you, please write your school name in black marker on a sheet of paper and place it on your car's dashboard.
-We will direct you into the proper lane look for signage. - If you can, please print and bring the waiver and release of liability, which I attach to the end of this letter.
+We will direct you into the proper lane look for signage. - If you can, please print and bring the waiver and release of liability, which will accompany this letter.
 If you don't have a copy of the waiver, a volunteer will provide you one.

-Testing:

-- Please do not exit your vehicle. - We will ask to see your ID and then collect the waiver and release. - You will pass the paperwork to the tester. - The test will be administered with a nasal swab and then collected.
+Testing: - Please do not exit your vehicle. - We will ask to see your ID and then collect the waiver and release (attached to this letter; we will have copies on site in case you are unable to bring signed forms). - The test will be administered with a nasal swab and then collected.
+Exit: - You will then follow the signs to exit the parking lot onto Benicia Rd. - After taking the test, please head home to await your test results.

-Exit:

-- You will then follow the signs to exit the St Francis HS parking lot onto Elvas Ave. - After taking the test, please await your test results, which should take about half an hour.
 The school will inform the parent of the result, and the student will then be able to come to school the next day.